Make fire safety a priority when you visit the Northern Cape

 Pack an emergency kit

 If you’re planning a road trip anywhere around the country, make sure you have an updated emergency kit with medical and other supplies in the car.
 It’s best to be prepared, in case of illness or an accident.
 Also take along emergency food provisions.
 Be even more prepared if you’re an adventurer who enjoys hiking, biking or running around remote areas.

 Report any fires to authorities quickly

 It’s easy to help if you do spot a fire.
 Report it to the nearest fire station, police station and/or municipality.
-Time is of the essence, as fires spread quickly, particularly when it’s hot and dry..
-If you’re visiting an area with little or no cellphone service, make sure you know where to call for help if necessary.
+Time is of the essence, as fires spread quickly, particularly when it’s hot and dry.
+If you’re visiting an area with little or no cellphone service, make sure you know where to get help if necessary.

 Don’t burn flammable or dangerous materials

 Never burn hazardous materials such as rubbish, copper or rubber tyres, as this illegal and harmful to the environment.

 The Northern Cape is particularly vulnerable to veld fires over summer as there is little or no rainfall, it is hot and the ground is dry.
 Recent fires have done serious damage to farmlands and surrounding areas.
 Help the province protect its natural habitat by being a champion for fire safety and awareness.